Nathnael-Sherry/Library-Book-System/README.md

   2. **Return a book
   3. **Display available books
   4. **Exit

-.Enter the number corresponding to your choice and follow the prompts.
+Enter the number corresponding to your choice and follow the prompts.

-.To borrow or return a book, enter the title of the book when prompted.
+To borrow or return a book, enter the title of the book when prompted.

-.To see the available books, select the corresponding option.
+To see the available books, select the corresponding option.

-.To exit the application, choose the exit option.
+To exit the application, choose the exit option.